informatics-isi-edu/deriva-client/README.md

 ```

 ###### Windows
-The following commands assume a Windows `Command Prompt` shell.
+The following commands assume a Windows `Command Prompt` command shell is used.
 For a
-`Powershell` shell, the `activate.ps1` activation script should be invoked.
+`Powershell` shell, the `activate.ps1` activation script should be invoked instead.
 ```sh
 python3 -m venv .\deriva-client-venv .\deriva-client-venv\Scripts\activate